 In the Telstra Security Report 2018, we found that over 99 percent of respondents who were responsible for cyber security indicated they are also responsible for electronic security.

 While we believe the market is still taking its first steps towards realising the benefits of a truly converged approach, it’s undeniable that the traditional distance between these fields is rapidly shrinking.

-We're offering up to three eligible organisations a complimentary day of consulting with one of our experienced electronic security consultants.
-The day involves a physical security audit of a premises for up to eight hours, which includes a discussion with key stakeholders on site and a detailed written report.
-Applications close 31 October 2018.Apply here
+We're offering up to two eligible organisations a complimentary day of consulting with one of our experienced security consultants, who can assist you to identify and manage the security challenges and risks within your business.
+The day involves up to eight hours physical security audit of a premises which includes a discussion with key stakeholders on site, and a detailed written report.
+Applications close 20 December 2018.Apply here

 The move towards convergence

 The move towards convergence is due to several factors, the foremost being the greater visibility of total organisational security created by ensuring the data from both electronic sources and traditional cyber security sources is considered in tandem.
 Businesses can link previously unrelated data to gain total contextual awareness across every facet of enterprise security.
 And the benefits are significant – from improved risk management and faster, more intelligent response, to more efficient use of resources and cost savings.

 For many organisations, the key driver of security convergence is the connection of traditionally offline electronic security devices to the internet, such as alarms, CCTV cameras and door access systems.
 Not only does the security of these devices - as well as the data they generate - need to be considered, but as they can be connected together with an organisation’s cyber security operations, a converged approach allows organisations to increase their visibility while streamlining management.

 67 per cent of Australian businesses have already unified their cyber and electronic security budgets, or plan to in the years ahead.- Telstra Security Report 2018